syahmina1819254/GroupC/README.md

 ## Project title: I-Donate

 ## Project Introduction
 This project emphasizing the act of giving as it could be useful for generous citizen of Malaysia in helping each other.
-I-Donate is donation mobile application paltform that build using Javascript using React Native framework.
+I-Donate is donation mobile application platform that build using Javascript using React Native framework.
 This application is developed for the community to share with those in need.

 ## Project Objective
-1. To connect those in need with the donor digitally
+1. To connect those in need with the donor digitally.
+2. To encourage the act og giving among Malaysian.
+3. To provide assistance to the charity organization that in need of help.
+4. To ease the fundraising activity through online platform.

 ## Features and Functionalities